The ColorPerfect Help System

 Dialog Top Controls

-Mouse Click Actions
+Mouse Click and Shift Key Actions

 Main Panel